 2. Tetra Whisper in-Tank Filter

 If you are looking for a reliable and highly flexible filter for your aquarium or terrarium, the product that you should consider should be Tetra Whisper in-Tank Filter.
-This particular filter delivers a top notch performance that you would rarely see with other competing products these days.
+This particular filter delivers a top-notch performance that you would rarely see with other competing products these days.

 Another thing that makes me really happy is how quiet this 40 gallon fish tank filter is.
-The other filters that I have encountered thus far produces a certain amount of noise which can become annoying over time.
+The other filters that I have encountered thus far produce a certain amount of noise which can become annoying over time.
 I have never experienced total silence whenever I’m plugging in a filter for the first time.
-This one, however, provides the comfort that a hobbyist needs on their aquarium.
+This one, however, provides the comfort that a hobbyist needs in their aquarium.
 Because of its completely quiet operation, I have placed my 40 gallon tank in my home office.

-One thing that I truly regret getting this filter for our aquarium is having to explain to my seven-year-old daughter how her Betta fish get sucked into the filter.
-She thought at first that I flushed her fish away on the bathroom.
+One thing that I truly regret about getting this filter for our aquarium is having to explain to my seven-year-old daughter how her Betta fish get sucked into the filter.
+She thought at first that I flushed her fish away in the bathroom.
 But after showing her the wildly vibrating filter, she found out her precious fish there, barely clinging to life.

-5. MarineLand Magniflow Canister Filter
+3. MarineLand Magniflow Canister Filter

 Are you tired of replacing your in-tank filters due to water leakages?
 The MarineLand Magniflow Canister Filter for Aquariums is one of the best products in the market that is absolutely watertight.
 If you are shopping for a reliable filter, you definitely need to include this in your shopping list.